The Connaught Rangers consisted of Infantry Battalions that would have had an MG Section as part of its Battalion Headquarters.

 The Great War

-The Connaught Rangers consisted of Infantry Battalions that would have had an MG Section as part of its Battalion Headquarters.
-These weapons would have been brigaded when the Machine Gun Corps was formed in 1915.
+The MG Sections would have been brigaded when the Machine Gun Corps was formed in 1915.
 The guns, and crews, would have been formed into a Machine Gun Company.

 During the Great War, the dispositions of Battalions were distributed as follows:

 At the start of the War, the 2nd Battalion was part of the 5th Brigade, attached to the 2nd Division.